streamlit/docs/content/menu.md

     visible: false
   - category: Knowledge base / Using Streamlit / How to download a Pandas DataFrame as a CSV?
     url: /knowledge-base/using-streamlit/how-download-pandas-dataframe-csv
     visible: false
+  - category: Knowledge base / Using Streamlit / How do I get dataframe row-selections from a user?
+    url: /knowledge-base/using-streamlit/how-to-get-row-selections
+    visible: false
   - category: Knowledge base / Using Streamlit / How do I upgrade to the latest version of Streamlit?
     url: /knowledge-base/using-streamlit/how-upgrade-latest-version-streamlit